ECP-WarpX/WarpX/Docs/source/developers/documentation.rst

 Building the documentation
 --------------------------

 To build the documentation on your local computer, you will need to install Doxygen as well as the Python module `breathe`.
-On MacOS this can by done by
+First, change into ``Docs/`` and install the Python requirements:

 .. code-block:: sh

-    brew install doxygen
+    cd Docs/
-    pip install breathe
+    pip install -r requirements.txt

+You will also need Doxygen (macOS: ``brew install doxygen``; Ubuntu: ``sudo apt install doxygen``).

 Then, to compile the documentation, use

 .. code-block:: sh

-    cd Docs/
     make html
     # This will first compile the Doxygen documentation (execute doxygen)
     # and then build html pages from rst files using sphinx and breathe.

+Open the created ``build/html/index.html`` file with your favorite browser.
+Rebuild and refresh as needed.